 Shoreditch: Shoreditch has become East London’s Soho — that means it’s now both a creative nerve-centre, trendy but increasingly commercial, and a hotbed of exciting and varied restaurants.
 Shoreditch, which Eater has loosely defined as running a little way down Old Street, a little way up Kingsland Road, and across to Spitalfields, packs in myriad cuisines and price points.
 Some stand-outs include: Burro e Salvia, a brilliant, comparatively unknown pastificio; Smokestak, one of London’s best American-style barbecue restaurants; Kêu Deli, one of London’s finest banh mi shops; and, in Lyle’s, the Clove Club, Brat, and Leroy, four Michelin-starred restaurants with personalities singular enough to bely an often-staid guide’s acclaim.

 Chinatown: In the dead centre of the city, Chinatown’s best restaurants make it possible to feast on noodles from Wuhan and Henan, dumplings from Shanghai and Beijing, skewers from Sichuan and Xi’an, and fried chicken from Taiwan.
 While they might have declined in popularity, there still exist the stalwarts of Chinatown’s grander Cantonese traditions and the dim sum parlours that have served tourists and residents alike for decades.
-And there’s so much more in 2021: A wealth of Hong Kong caffs serving cheap dai pai dong style food, Anglo-Chinese dining rooms offering crispy aromatic duck, sweet-and-sour pork, and lemon chicken.
+And there’s so much more: A wealth of Hong Kong caffs serving cheap dai pai dong style food, Anglo-Chinese dining rooms offering crispy aromatic duck, sweet-and-sour pork, and lemon chicken.
 Plus, bubble tea shops, ice cream parlours, and an array of young operators offering hot pots galore.
-Jen Cafe’s baozi, Good Friend’s fried chicken, and Four Seasons’s duck (a sibling of the one in Queensway) are great places to start.
+Good Friend’s fried chicken and Four Seasons’s duck (a sibling of the one in Queensway) are great places to start.